Table of Contents

 # dump all databases

-sudo ./localdump.sh ALL
+sudo ./localdump.sh backup ALL

 # show written files